-Applicants for the Master of Education program must provide:
+Applicants for admission to the Master of Arts in Teaching (M.A.T.) program must provide:

-- M.Ed. application for admission and non-refundable application fee
+- M.A.T. program application for admission and non-refundable application fee

 - Official transcripts from all colleges and universities attended